"What a team...what a ride...the Cardinals are world champs in 2011!"

 Cabrera says it was Edinson's mismanagement of the league that caused him to walk away, and he's stunned by the personal attacks.
 "That's what happens when you deal with people who can't separate business issues from personal issues," Cabrera says.
 "My intent in what I've said publicly has been good for the league.
 It's promoted the league to move forward, to be recognized."

 This dispute won't soon be resolved.
 The Tigers and White Sox have 12 more games this season — another dozen opportunities for uncomfortable moments on the field.
 During their first meeting of the year, when Cabrera reached second base in the fifth inning, he tried to engage Rentería in conversation, saying, "Man, it's cold out here, huh?"

 Rentería, planted at shortstop, stared straight ahead.
 He did not say a word.

-Official sponsor of my daughter Sarah and the St. Louis Cardinals
+Official sponsor of the St. Louis Cardinals

 Now that's a crazy story.

 Lifetime sponsor of Albert Pujols per the welcomed request of Albert Pujols.